Holographic Renyi entropies from hyperbolic black holes with scalar hair: Entanglement spectrum

-where $F_H$ and $F_S$ are the free energy of hairy and SAdS black holes, respectively, and $T_{\text{m}}$ is the phase transition temperature given by~\eqref{eq:Tc-ads4}.
+which reduces to $d_1=1$ when $\alpha=1/\sqrt{3}$ and $\sqrt{3}$.
 The above calculations show that the largest eigenvalue of the entanglement spectrum decreases while its degeneracy increases if we enlarge the entangling sphere.
 Besides, the density of the continuous part $ \bar{\rho}(\lambda)$ increases.
 The normalization of the spectrum~\eqref{eq:ads4-spectrum-gene} can be verified numerically to satisfy